 There have been some anecdotal reports that Cat’s Claw could cure intractable intestinal problems, including spastic colon, liver dysfunction, etc. It was also said to reduce the side effects of radiation and cancer chemotherapy.
 However, most of this was anecdotal, until now.

 Italian scientists previously established that Cat’s Claw causes a 90 percent inhibition of cancer cells in the test tube, at the highest concentrations.
 Researchers also focused on non-alkaloid components of Cat’s Claw.
-In 2005, scientists in Lund, Sweden, characterized the active ingredients in a Cat’s Claw extract, C-Med-100.
+In 2005, scientists in Lund, Sweden, characterised the active ingredients in a Cat’s Claw extract, C-Med-100.

 These quinic acid esters can inhibit growth without actually killing the cancer cell.
 It provides new possibilities of enhancing DNA repair, as well immune stimulation, anti-inflammation and cancer prevention.